-A game is nothing but an idea without an engine, and in today’s gaming industry there are many options when it comes to engines and APIs.
+A game is nothing but an idea without an engine, and in today’s gaming industry there are many options when it comes to game engines, physics engines, audio APIs, and more.
 When cost and royalties are factored in, the choice may become difficult.
 But in this article we are putting that aside and focusing purely on video game technology, and believe it or not, for the most part it is quite clear which technologies have the most potential.

 By game technology, as you may have guessed we are largely referring to game engines, but also physics engines, graphics APIs, and audio APIs.